joist-orm/joist-orm/docs/docs/modeling/lifecycle-hooks.md

 Joist supports hooks that can run business logic at varies stages in an entity's lifecycle, for example to implement business logic like "when an `Author` entity is updated, always do x/y/z".

+Hooks are not immediately ran on `em.create` or entity modifications, and only run as part of `em.flush()` because `em.flush()` is an async method, and this allows hooks to themselves have async behavior, i.e. load additional entities from the database.

 ### Setup

 All hooks are set up by the entity's `config` API: